A Guide to ACCA with Slybus, Module and Fees

-ACCA is professional accountancy education.
+ACCA is a professional accountancy education.
 ACCA full form or ACCA stands for the association of charted certified accountants.
-It is a global professional Body situated in the Glasgow United Kingdom.
+It is a global professional body situated in the Glasgow United Kingdom.
 It was founded in 1904.
 ACCA Global is operating in almost 170 plus countries

 ACCA Full Form : Association of Charted Certified Accountant

 How can apply for ACCA